nivabecassis/snake/README.md

   - Every level is stored in JSON format
   - Each level definition contains basic info like dimensions, delay, walls, fruit

+## To-Do

+[ ] Add check when generating fruit that it is not placed on a wall [x] Implement wall hit check
+[ ] Add game end functionality properly

 Background image attribution:
 <a href="https://www.vecteezy.com">Free Vector Design by: vecteezy.com</a>